-- Fantastic design.
+- Best design compared to other dog GPS trackers.
 It is the world’s smallest and lightest dog GPS tracker.

-- Customer service is great, live chat support is available 24/7 and they respond quickly.
+- FitBark’s customer service is fantastic!
+Live Chat Support is available 24/7 and they respond quickly.

-- It is easy to set up and the app is easy to use.
+- It is easy to set up, and the FitBark App is easy to use.

 - It works even if you travel outside of the U.S., as long as your dog is in the U.S.

-- Only available in the U.S. at this time.
+- The GPS version is only available in the U.S. at this time.

-- You must purchase a subscription plan.
+- To use the GPS you will need to purchase a subscription plan.
 The good news is that you can change or cancel your subscription at any time.

-- Battery life is 2-3 weeks on average, which is still good but if you are used to the FitBark 2 you are used to it lasting up to 6 months.
+- The battery life is 3-5 weeks on average, which is pretty good, but, if you’re used to the FitBark 2 (non-GPS version), then you are used to the battery lasting up to 6 months.

-- Cannot be used on a harness, you must attach it to a collar that is no wider than 1.5″ (38mm).
+- It cannot be used on a harness, you must attach it to a collar that is no wider than 1.5″.

 How Does The FitBark GPS Differ From The FitBark 2?

-The battery life of the FitBark GPS is 2-3 weeks compared to 6 months for FitBark 2.
+The battery life of the FitBark GPS 2nd generation is 3-5 weeks compared to 6 months for FitBark 2.